When you update blog posts, you ensure both Google and readers will continue to find your content relevant.

 There are many benefits to having a library of posts on your blog, including greater trust with your audience and increased search engine rankings.
 But as content becomes old and outdated, you can lose traffic on many of your posts.
 After all, search engines want to rank updated and fresh content at the top of search results.

-If you’re busy creating new content, it may not seem worth your time to go back and optimize old posts.
-But there are many reasons optimizing old posts is worth the effort.
+If you’re busy creating new content, it may not seem worth your time to go back and update old posts.
+But there are many reasons updating blog posts is worth the effort.
 Your skills have likely improved as a writer and blogger.
 Refreshing old posts allows you to increase the quality to your current standards.

 It also allows you to correct any information that is no longer true or update old statistics.
 It can increase your blog traffic, get eyes on lower-performing posts, and increase time on site.
 The search engines love this, which brings us to the biggest reason for updating old posts: search engine optimization.